Data Governance overview

 - Communicating data policies to the organization.

 Marketers are the end point of data governance.
 They request data from the data governance infrastructure created by data stewards, scientists, and engineers.
 Marketers encompass a number of different specialties under the marketing umbrella, including the following:

 - Marketing Analysts request data to enable understanding of customers, both as individuals and in groups (also known as segments).

 - Marketing Specialists and Experience Designers use data to design new customer experiences.

-Data Usage Labeling and Enforcement (DULE) is the core framework for Experience Platform Data Governance.
-DULE simplifies and streamlines the process of categorizing data and creating data usage policies.
+The Data Governance framework simplifies and streamlines the process of categorizing data and creating data usage policies.
 Once data labels have been applied and data usage policies are in place, marketing actions can be evaluated to ensure the correct use of data.

-There are three key elements to the DULE framework: Labels, Policies, and Enforcement.
+There are three key elements to the Data Governance framework: Labels, Policies, and Enforcement.

 - Labels: Classify data that reflects privacy-related considerations and contractual conditions to be compliant with regulations and organization policies.